 - A description of the methodology being used and the project findings (if applicable), and the theoretical and/or practical significance and implications of the research.

-- Headings of at least 48-point font and text at least 18-point font is helpful to readers.
+- Use the two-foot rule, which means that a person standing at least three feet from your poster should be able to comfortably read your text.
+Consider utilizing size 28-32 size fonts.
+Headings of at least 48-point font and text at least 18-point font is helpful to readers.
 Readers will typically be three feet away from your poster.

 - Simple handouts/brochures are an excellent complement to a poster session.